 For anyone that has been on a job interview before, you know how nerve racking the whole experience can be.
-However, with practice and a little planning you can prepare for your security guard interview and feel more confident when you finally have that interview.
+However, with practice and a little planning on how to prepare for your security guard interview you will feel more confident when you finally have that interview.

 Interviews for security guard positions can be more challenging than a ‘normal’ job interview since the candidate (you) needs to demonstrate the following in the very short time you are in the room:

 - You are able to uphold the values of the company hiring you

 Your interview can be much more than a simple one-on-one interview with the manager.
 Some security guard companies have a very complex hiring process that may include such steps as:

 - Multiple interviews

 How To Prepare For Your Security Guard Interview

 The interview process can be intimidating for first-time interviewees or those unfamiliar with the requirements of a security guard role.
 The next step is how to prepare for your security guard interview.
 To help we have compiled a list of interview tips.